Wedge Anchor Concrete

 Types of Concrete Wedge Anchors

-Carbon Steel – the carbon steel concrete wedge anchor comes with either zinc plating for indoor applications where moisture is not present or hot-dipped galvanized coating for outdoor applications where moisture may be present.
 Stainless Steel 303/304 – different manufacturers use either the 303 or 304 stainless steel for their concrete wedge anchors.
 They are used in applications where moisture is present or where the application is submerged in water.

 Description

 Concrete wedge anchors are made from a single bar of steel that is threaded on one end, and the other end is necked down with a permanently attached clip.
-They are packaged with the correct nut and washer.
+They are packaged with the correct-sized nut and washer.

 Available Diameters